danielepusceddu/CookieBooster/README.md

-## Cookie Booster
+### Cookie Booster

-This script contains auto-clickers for Cookie Clicker and keybinds to buy the most efficient building and to pop a wrinkler.
+This script contains auto-clickers and keybinds for Cookie Clicker.<br/>

-It loads Cookie Monster and it makes use of it to find the most efficient building to buy.
+It loads Cookie Monster and makes use of it to find the most efficient building to buy.<br/>

-It's meant to be used with a browser add-on such as tempermonkey or violentmonkey, but it can also be copypasted to the browser console.
+It's meant to be used with a browser add-on such as tempermonkey or violentmonkey, but it can also be copypasted to the browser console.<br/>

-### Keybinds
+## Keybinds

-B   Buys most efficient building
+B   Buys most efficient building<br/>
+F   Casts the spell Force the Hand of Fate if available<br/>

-P   Pops a random wrinkler
+P   Pops a random wrinkler<br/>

-A   Toggles normal cookie Auto-clicker
+A   Toggles normal cookie Auto-clicker<br/>
 G   Toggles Golden cookies auto-clicker

-### Credits
+## Credits
 Cookie Monster: https://github.com/Aktanusa/CookieMonster